 - An Aesop: A green one, to be exact.
 Mankind must learn to take good care of Earth and use its natural resources with balance, for no species lasts forever.

 - Art Shift: The film starts with live-action scenes of modern Japan with anime-drawn pictures of dinosaurs constantly popping up, then switches to animation.
-At the end, there's a showcase of dinosaur skeletons exposed in museums to symbolize their ultimate downfall.
+At the end, there's a showcase of dino skeletons exposed in museums to symbolize their ultimate downfall.

 - Big Bad: The Tyrannosaurus that constantly harasses the group.